 An example of a URL path to a manifest file is <server.domain.com>/<my widget>/manifest.json.

 - Click the Title box.

-The title of your item will automatically populate from your manifest file.
+The title of your item automatically populates from your manifest file.
 Optionally, you can manually edit the title.

 - Add tags in the Tags box.

 Your custom widget is now available on the My Content tab of the content page as an AppBuilder Extension type.

 As a portal administrator, you can share custom widgets with groups in your organization who need access, with the entire organization, or publicly if necessary.